 Today, a variety of technological and societal advancements mean accelerated change within the sourcing function.
 Specifically, seven things came together in previous decades to get sourcing where it is today:

 The 1990s brought the European Union, NAFTA and an unprecedented level of globalization.
 The millennium showed us the resilience and ubiquitousness of enterprise systems, even as panic over the “Y2K” issue made mainstream news.
 Soon companies were going beyond the enterprise, connecting trading partners across the supply chain for whole new levels of efficiency—though sourcing often remained an afterthought.
 Now, with the strain placed on supply chains around the world during this last year by COVID-19, optimizing supply chains are top of mind.
-These events, and others, are resulting in a mass evaluation of sourcing performance expectations.
-According to Resetting Supply Chains for the Next Normal, a 2020 report by McKinsey, 93 percent of procurement and supply-chain leaders said they planned to increase the resilience of their supply chains post-COVID.
+These events and others result in a mass evaluation of sourcing performance expectations.
+According to Resetting Supply Chains for the Next Normal, a 2020 report by McKinsey, 93 percent of procurement and supply chain leaders said they planned to increase the resilience of their supply chains post-COVID.
 Sourcing will be a key part of this rebuilding and refinement effort.

 But where do we go from here?
 What will change, exactly?
 To scratch the surface, these seven sourcing aspects will see change in a way that presents global opportunity for procurement optimization as the digital supply chain transforms sourcing as we know it.